rackerlabs/rackspace-how-to/content/cloud-images/rackspace-standard-and-non-standard-images.md

 ### How can I determine whether an image is standard or non-standard?

-For information that will help you determine whether an image is standard or non-standard, please see [Identifying Rackspace Standard Images](/how-to/identifying-rackspace-standard-images).
+For information that will help you determine whether an image is standard or non-standard, please see [Identifying Rackspace standard images](/how-to/identifying-rackspace-standard-images).